 In Tombstone 1882 there were other events to keep people entertained besides the local saloons and gambling houses.
 A number of sporting events kept the residents occupied - that being mostly the young, single males.

 Other entertainment was available in Tombstone 1882.
 Women needed a means to enter social life.
 Men desired a way to engage in uplifting socializing along with their wives.
-A means for single men and women to properly meet each other needed to be available in a civilized town, after all!
+Single men and women also needed to properly meet each other in a civilized town, after all!

 Such was the case in the growing town of Tombstone, 1882.
 It was a vibrant, active community, with many businesses and families.
 Social clubs, church groups and political organizations had formed.
 This enabled more interactions.
 For instance...

-Regular endeavors were important to women who wanted to be included in local social life.
-Women attended theatrical productions, went to church, and became members of suitable local groups.
+Many women wanted to be included in local social life.
+They attended theatrical productions, went to church, and became members of suitable local groups.
 Some options for them were...

 Clara Spalding Brown was an 1880 to 1882 Tombstone resident.
 Married to a local miner, she became quite involved in town activities.
 She also was a writer.